by Victoria Hinshaw

 The visitor experiences a dramatic contrast when stepping into the Ante-Room after the subdued serenity of the Hall.

 After the brilliant colors of the ante room, the dining room is almost restrained in its gilded elegance.
 From the Ante-Room, on the corner of the house, one steps into the ivory and gold magnificence of the Dining Room, a perfect example of classic Adam style.
 Columns, apses, antique statues, and gilt combine with the rich wooden flooring in a pleasing pattern.
 Adam rarely used soft materials in his eating rooms because carpets, curtains, tapestries and other hangings could absorb food odors.
 Cleverly concealed in the doorways are compartments holding the dining tables, which were set up for meals and removed for dancing or other activities, while some of the statue bases conceal chamberpots.

 The Red Drawing Room was described by Adam as a buffer to the real Withdrawing Room for the ladies, which was in the next chamber, the Gallery, now the Library.
 The walls are of red Spitalfields silk, while diamonds and octagons on the ceiling contrast with the painted medallions with gilded banding.

-Syon Park and House are on the itinerary of Number One London’s Town and Country House Tour in September – details and complete itinerary can be found here.
+Syon Park and House are on the itinerary of Number One London’s Town and Country House Tour in May 2024.
+You can find further details and the complete itinerary here.